Geometry of Spectral Curves and All Order Dispersive Integrable System: Conclusion

 \section{Conclusion}

-For integrable systems with a small dispersive parameter $1/N$, using the theory of symplectic invariants \cite{EOFg}, we have introduced a formal object $\Tau$, which is conjectured to be a Tau function in the sense that it satisfies Hirota equations.
-It is challenging to find a full proof of Conjecture~\ref{eqhys2}.
+For integrable systems with a small dispersive parameter~$1/N$, using the theory of symplectic invariants~\cite{EOFg}, we have introduced a formal object~$\Tau$, which is conjectured to be a Tau function in the sense that it satisf\/ies Hirota equations.
+It is challenging to f\/ind a full proof of Conjecture~\ref{eqhys2}, and that would certainly prove that a certain quantity constructed out of $\Tau$ (like $u(x,t) = 2(\ln \Tau)_{xx}$ for KdV) provides the all-order asymptotics of solutions of nonlinear integrable PDE's in the small dispersion limit.

-This construction was strongly motivated by results known for matrix models, but developed independently.
-In some sense, it gives the answer to all order in $1/N$ of a Whitham averaging.
-All properties mentioned in this article, correspond to well-known or conjectured properties of matrix models.
-Our construction is thus an axiomatized extension of the properties of matrix models, to arbitrary algebraic spectral curves.
 One can wonder how to generalize the construction.
-First, to algebraic curves in $\mathbb{C}^*\times\mathbb{C}^*$, having in view the mirror curve appearing in Gromov-Witten theory, which all are of the form $\mathrm{Pol}(e^x,e^y) = 0$.
-Second, to the bundles appearing in generalized matrix models like the $O(n)$ model, which may be related to isomonodromic deformations on Riemann surfaces of positive genus and to Hitchin systems \cite{Hitchin}.
-And, even further to $\mathcal{D}$-modules, for which an adapted topological recursion (the so-called $\beta$-deformation of the topological recursion) has been found with similiar properties \cite{CEMq1,CEMq2}.
+First, to algebraic curves in $\mathbb{C}^*\times\mathbb{C}^*$, having in view the mirror curves appearing in Gromov--Witten theory, which all are of the form $\mathrm{Pol}(e^x,e^y) = 0$.
+In a recent work, we have described an application of the expressions for $\Tau$ and $\psi$ for such curves to the computation of perturbative knot invariants~\cite{BEknot}.
+This explicit example suggests that the construction remains meaningful in this context.
+Second, it should be possible to extend our construction to the bundles appearing in generalized matrix models like the $O(n)$ model, which might be related to isomonodromic deformations on Riemann surfaces of positive genus and to Hitchin systems \cite{Hitchin}.
+And, even further to $\mathcal{D}$-modules, for which an adapted topological recursion (the so-called $\beta$-deformation of the topological recursion) is being developed with similar properties~\cite{CEMq2, CEMq1}.

-Eventually, it remains to compare this construction with other approaches (Frobenius manifolds, Poisson bracket structures, Segal-Wilson formalism in the Grassmannian \cite{Segalwilson}, etc.), study its consequences and better understand the underlying geometry.
+Eventually, it remains to compare this construction with other approaches (Frobenius mani\-folds~\cite{Dubrovin} and construction of integrable hierarchies of topological type~\cite{DubZh}, Poisson bracket structures, Segal--Wilson formalism in the Grassmannian \cite{Segalwilson}, etc.), study its consequences and better understand the underlying geometry.